-Of coffee drinkers, 10% drank decaffeinated coffee in the prior day, and 14% drank decaffeinated coffee in the past week.
+Of coffee drinkers, 9% drank decaffeinated coffee in the prior day, and 12% drank decaffeinated coffee in the past week.
 Decaffeinated coffee consumption is growing.
-According to the National Coffee Association ("NCA") 2019 Trends report, decaffeinated coffee consumption, as measured in 'cups per day per person' increased to 0.27 from 0.19 in 2016.
+According to the National Coffee Association 2020 Trends report, decaffeinated coffee consumption, as measured in "cups per day per person" increased to 0.23 from 0.19 in 2016.

-NCA indicates that younger consumers are driving this trend, with consumption in the 18-24 age group showing the strongest growth over the past 4 years with, 19% having drank decaffeinated coffee in the past week.
+NCA indicates that younger consumers are driving this trend, with consumption in the 18-39 age group showing the strongest growth, with 15% having drank decaffeinated coffee in the past week.
 These same consumers are driving the growth of gourmet coffee and new segments such as cold brew and nitro coffee.

 Decaffeinated coffee growth from 2017 to 2019 outpaced regular coffee.
-Away-From-Home remains the growth engine for coffee, including decaffeinated coffee.
-While At-Work and Office-Coffee are growing at 1.6% for decaffeinated coffee, the Restaurant Sector, which includes coffee shops, is providing the most growth at 3.7%.
-This segment is expected to continue to grow through 2023, according to Euromonitor International.
-Furthermore, the single-serve pod format continues to be a strong driver of growth for decaffeinated coffee, as it allows consumers the ability to have one more cup of coffee in the afternoon.
-These trends are also true in Western Europe where decaffeinated coffee represents approximately 12% of cups consumed.
+This long-term trend was interrupted with the onset of COVID-19 but resumed in the second half of 2020.
+Away-From-Home had been the growth engine for coffee, including decaffeinated coffee, leading up to the declaration of the COVID-19 pandemic, when At-Home consumption naturally increased due to Centres for Disease Control and World Health Organization guidance to stay at and work from home.
+Through the pandemic, the single-serve pod format continues to be a strong driver of growth for decaffeinated coffee, as it allows consumers the ability to have one more cup of coffee in the afternoon.
+In Western Europe, where decaffeinated coffee represents 12% of cups consumed, the trends are similar and in 2020 decaffeinated coffee experienced less decline in consumption compared to regular coffee.